okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 The following constraints apply to email customizations:
 - If an email template has any customizations at all, exactly one of them must be the default (where `isDefault` is `true`).
 The default customization is used when no other customization applies to the user's language settings.
-- Each email template can have at most one customization for each [supported language](#supported-languages).
+- Each email template can have only one customization for each [supported language](#supported-languages).

 ### Supported Languages